min2ha/ukwa-site/content/target/42337/index.en.md

   "start_date": "2016-06-03T10:00:00Z"
 }

-# Benefit tales: stories from the frontline of benefit changes in the UK.

 Blog started in April 2013 focusing on changes to disability benefits, ATOS benefit assessments and sanctions and 'the bedroom tax', and their impact on people claiming benefits.